 Study at the longest established department outside London, specialising in East Asia.
 We believe in research-led teaching; which means that the world class research done within the department is incorporated directly into our courses.

 We offer a wide variety of courses which all offer something different.
-You can choose to focus your studies on learning an East Asian language in one of our four-year language-based degree courses in Chinese, Japanese or Korean.
+You can choose to focus your studies on learning an East Asian language in one of our four-year language-based degree courses - learn Chinese, Japanese or Korean from beginner level.

 Alternatively, you can study the contemporary development and modern history of the East Asian region in our three-year East Asian Studies course, which does not have a compulsory language component, but allows you to study the basics of any of the three languages.

 Single honours allows you to go into greater depth about the country and language you have chosen.
 Unlike dual honours students, you can choose more modules specialising in your chosen country and its language.
 It is often the case that, on single honours courses you get more opportunities to take modules which covering subjects outside of your course.